 Prior to the war, Kennewick, Pasco, and Richland were primarily farming communities.
 The Manhattan Project transformed the towns’ infrastructure and population.
 For example, the African American population of Pasco rose from 27 in 1940 to just under 1,000 in 1950.
 However, the MED ensured that African Americans never constituted more than 10-20% of the employees at Hanford.
 They deemed that range just enough to placate the Fair Employment Practices Committee’s requirements.
 Out of approximately 50,000 workers at Hanford in July 1944, roughly 10%, or 5,000, were African Americans.

-Racism and segregation also accompanied these demographic changes.
-Housing at Hanford was segregated.
+Racism and segregation also accompanied these demographic changes and housing at Hanford was segregated.
 Unable to adequately accommodate the population surge, DuPont was only able to arrange for one barrack and one bunkhouse for “colored personnel” in Pasco, the only one of the Tri-Cities that allowed African American residents.
-Many black workers lived in makeshift residences such as trailers, tents, and shacks.
+Many Black workers lived in makeshift residences such as trailers, tents, and shacks.

 “I’d never been around black people, and they had black people segregated from the whites,” recalled Lawrence Denton, a shipping clerk at Hanford.
 “That didn’t make sense to me.
 In the Christmas time when the postal department was overloaded, they took us clerks and asked us if we would deliver mail.
 I got the colored barracks.
 That confounded me more, why they segregated blacks and whites.
 But that was a fact.”

 African Americans faced discrimination from businesses in Pasco.
-The NAACP’s E. R. Dudley estimated that 80% of restaurants, soda fountains, and lunch counters in Pasco refused to serve blacks.
-African Americans in Pasco were also targeted by law enforcement.
-The Pasco Police Department invented a new crime called “investigation,” which allowed police officers to arrest African Americans without charging them with a more specific infraction.
-Roughly 25% of all arrests of blacks in Pasco in the 1940s were for “investigation.”
+According to the NAACP’s E. R. Dudley, approximately 80% of restaurants, soda fountains, and lunch counters would not serve African Americans (Bauman).
+Law enforcement in Pasco also targeted Black residents.
+Police in Pasco created a crime called “investigation," enabling officers to arrest African Americans without needing to charge them with any specific offense.
+25% of arrests of African Americans in 1940s Pasco were for “investigation" (Bauman).

-Some African Americans had sharply negative views of their time at Hanford.
+Many Black workers naturally developed sharply negative views of their time at Hanford.
 Lula Mae Little, a waitress who worked at the mess hall, referred to Hanford as the “Mississippi of the North.”
-However, dining halls and sports teams were integrated.
-Construction worker Luzell Johnson remembered, “I didn’t run into much racism at Hanford.
+Despite the experiences of racism that some endured, not all Black workers disliked their time in Hanford.
+Dining halls and sports teams were integrated and construction worker Luzell Johnson remembered, “I didn’t run into much racism at Hanford.
 Everybody was working together and eating together at the mess halls.
 Whites and colored could go in together and eat.”

 Los Alamos, NM

-African Americans also worked on the Manhattan Project in New York City as scientists and technicians.
+African Americans also worked on the Manhattan Project in New York City as scientists and technicians, although usually in subordinate positions within the lab.
 James Forde, hired as a lab assistant at the age of 17, worked at the Nash Garage Building, where scientists researched the gaseous diffusion process for separating uranium isotopes.
 He remembered, “You did clean-up work, you cleaned the beakers and other materials the scientists used.
 The main job I had was cleaning tubes in a sulfuric acid bath.
 I did not know what they were for…[When] I saw the headline where we had dropped the bomb, I said, ‘Oh, my God.
 That is what I was working on!’”

 The Legacy of the Manhattan Project

 The Manhattan Project reflected the era’s racism and segregation, but for many African Americans, it also represented opportunity.
-Despite the hardships and discrimination they faced, black workers, technicians, and scientists were integral to the project.
+Despite the hardships, discrimination, and lack of the same upward mobility that their white counterparts may have been given, Black workers, technicians, and scientists were integral to the project.
 Their contributions, from the plants of Hanford and Oak Ridge to the laboratories of Chicago and Columbia, helped bring World War II to an end.
 Their experiences are an essential part of the Manhattan Project story.